mmm67j/Murder-Mystery-2-Trade-Freezer/README.md

-# MM2 Trade Freezer 🧊
+# MM2 Trade Freezer 🧊 Read Before Downloading

 > A lightweight utility tool for **Murder Mystery 2 (MM2)** on Roblox designed to manage and secure your trading sessions.